p4lang/p4app/README.md

 The command is formatted by replacing the hostnames (e.g. `h1`) with the corresponding IP address, and the parameters (surrounded by '%', e.g.
 `%port%`) with their corresponding values.
-The parameters should be defined in the top level of the manifest file.
+The parameters should be defined in the multiswitch target in the manifest.
 For example, have a look at the [manifest](examples/multiswitch.p4app/p4app.json) for the multiswitch example app.

 #### Logging
 When this target is run, a temporary directory on the host, `/tmp/p4app_log`,